Long Term Investments Definition

 - Capital is locked: Investing long term results in locking the funds for a longer period of time which might be even difficult to liquidate in time of need.

 - Patience: It requires a high level of patience in the investor to hold on his investment in spite of any fall in the value.

 - Decision making: Sometimes it would require a great amount of homework to be done in order to select the best investment for the company as one wrong thing can ruin the entire story.

 - Monitoring: Constant monitoring is required to check the health of the investment, whether its deteriorating or not and take appropriate measures to manage the same.

-- Higher risk: Since it is a capital expenditure to be made, a lot of risks are involved in the same as entire capital would be blocked for a certain period of time which cannot be liquidated easily.
+- Higher risk: Since it is a capex to be made, a lot of risks are involved in the same as entire capital would be blocked for a certain period of time which cannot be liquidated easily.
 Hence the risk of not getting the funds back on time is a concern that needs to be looked into.

 - Not meant for speculators: This type of investment is not made for the speculators or the traders who like to earn money on a daily basis by buying and selling securities and desirous to be richer in a shorter duration.

 Long term investments are one of the types of investing in which the funds are locked in for more than a year and the intent is to carry the same in the books for a larger period of time without the intention of selling it.
 All investors should allocate a certain percentage of their income in long term assets which will help them to earn higher returns in the long term.
 Finally, long term investments will always generate more returns than short term investments due to the power of compounding